KRakeesh04/s1/src/content/docs/mechanics/dynamics/04-four-bar-linkage.md

 ---
-title: Four bar linkage
+title: Four-bar Linkage
 slug: mechanics/dynamics/four-bar-linkage
 sidebar:
-  order: 3
+  order: 4
 ---

 Four bar-shaped members connected to each other in one plane.